Hedge funds chart course through 'IMO 2020' storm

 LONDON (Reuters) - Shipping companies, refineries, freight derivatives or diesel cracks?
-Investment funds are placing their bets as the shipping sector prepares for new rules limiting sulfur emissions from ocean-going vessels.
+Investment funds are placing their bets as the shipping sector prepares for new rules limiting sulphur emissions from ocean-going vessels.

-Some shipowners are installing exhaust cleaning systems known as scrubbers so they can continue to use high-sulfur fuel and some are switching to low-sulfur marine diesel, but all expect a period of turbulence when the “IMO 2020” rules come in.
+Some shipowners are installing exhaust cleaning systems known as scrubbers so they can continue to use high-sulphur fuel and some are switching to low-sulphur marine diesel, but all expect a period of turbulence when the “IMO 2020” rules come in.

 Investors in turn are coming up with strategies and launching funds with exposure to parts of the oil and shipping industries they expect to benefit from the new emissions caps.